Skip to content ↓

 • Family Support and Parenting Practitioner – Mrs M Harris

-• SEND Governor – Mrs Abigail Poole
+• SEND Governor – Mrs A Poole

 What are the roles of those responsible for SEND?